-- 1. H. J. Pain, The physics of vibrations and waves, Wiley, 2008 - 2.
-E. Hecht, Optics, Pearson Education, 2008
+1. H. J. Pain, The physics of vibrations and waves, Wiley, 2008.

+2. E. Hecht, Optics, Pearson Education, 2008.

-Sr. No. LIST OF EXPERIMENTS 1 (a) To determine wavelength of sodium light using Newton's Rings.
-I (b) To determine the refractive index of a liquid using Newton's Rings.
-2 To determine wavelength of sodium light using Fresnel's Biprism. (a) To determine wavelength of prominent lines of mercury using plane diffraction 3 grating. (b) To determine the dispersive power of a plane transmission diffraction grating.
-4 To determine the specific rotation of cane sugar solution using bi-quartz polarimeter 5 To study the diffraction pattern of Single slit and hence determine the slit width.
-6 (a) To verify cosine square law (Malus Law) for plane polarized light.
-0 (b) To study the nature of polarization using a quarter wave plate.
-7 To study the variation of refractive index of the material of the prism with wavelength 1 and to verify Cauchy's dispersion formula 8 (a) To study photoelectric effect and determine the value of Planck's constant.
-0 (b) To verify inverse square law using photocell.
-9 To determine the frequency of AC mains using sonometer.
-10 To determine the frequency of AC mains or of an electric vibrator by Melde's 10 experiment 11 To measure the numerical aperture (NA) of an optical fiber.
+- 1. To determine wavelength of sodium light using Newton's Rings. - 2.
+To determine the refractive index of a liquid using Newton's Rings. - 3.
+To determine wavelength of sodium light using Fresnel's Biprism. - 4.
+To determine wavelength of prominent lines of mercury using plane diffraction grating. - 5.
+To determine the dispersive power of a plane transmission diffraction grating. - 6.
+To determine the specific rotation of cane sugar solution using bi-quartz polarimeter - 7.
+To study the diffraction pattern of Single slit and hence determine the slit width. - 8.
+To verify cosine square law (Malus Law) for plane polarized light. - 9.
+To study the nature of polarization using a quarter wave plate. - 10.
+To study the variation of refractive index of the material of the prism with wavelength and to verify Cauchy's dispersion formula - 11.
+To study photoelectric effect and determine the value of Planck's constant. - 12.
+To verify inverse square law using photocell. - 13.
+To determine the frequency of AC mains using sonometer. - 14.
+To determine the frequency of AC mains or of an electric vibrator by Melde's experiment - 15.
+To measure the numerical aperture (NA) of an optical fibre.